travisdoor/bl/docs/master/language.md

 }
 ```

-Structure Person in example is consist of id, name and age.
+Structure Person in example consists of id, name and age.
 Now we can create variable of this type
 and fill it with data.
 To access person's member fields use `.` operator.

 ```c